 The centerpiece of the atrium is Alexander Calder’s monumental sculpture: Mountains and Clouds

 .
-The sculpture, Calder’s last, is his only work that combines a separate stabile and mobile.
-The mountains–-the stabile–-are made up of four flat, angular steel plates with five mountain peaks among them, and two archlike legs, one branching off the other.
-The clouds–-the mobile–-consist of four overlapping, curvilinear aluminum plates.
+The mountains are made up of four flat, angular steel plates with five mountain peaks among them, and two archlike legs, one branching off the other.
 On November 10, 1976, the sculptor came to Washington to make the final adjustments to his maquette

 , a 20-inch sheet-metal model, and died later that evening after returning to New York.
 Budget cuts delayed construction of the sculpture until 1986, when former New Jersey senator Nicholas F. Brady raised private funds to underwrite the installation.
 Mountains and Clouds is the largest and most modern sculpture in the Senate.

 Honoring Senator Philip A. Hart

 The Senate named its third office building in August 1976 for Senator Philip Hart